HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/usas12.md

 - Be wary of Buildings, as they can be a death trap against a USAS-12 user.

 # Obtaining
-The USAS-12 can be found in Harvest mode in a [Briefcase](/obstacles/briefcase).
+The USAS-12 can be found in Harvest Mode in a [Briefcase](/obstacles/briefcase), as well as very rarely in the [Loot Tree](/obstacles/loot_tree).
+It can also be found in Harvest Mode [Gold Airdrops](/obstacles/airdrops).

 It was also obtainable during 2 previous events:
 - On the Halloween 2023 map, it had a 5% chance to drop from a [Pumpkins](/obstacles/pumpkin).